cepdnaclk/cepdnaclk.github.io/maintenance/Readme.md

 **(1)** Confirm that no one has started to add marks for this subject by visiting [https://cepdnaclk.github.io/sites/marks/CO222/2025/](https://cepdnaclk.github.io/sites/marks/CO222/2025/).

-If you get a 404 NOT FOUND error, look at (2)
+**If** you get a 404 NOT FOUND error, look at (2)

-Else, someone has started adding marks for this subject.
+**Else**, someone has started adding marks for this subject.
 Look at [https://cepdnaclk.github.io/maintenance/#how-to-update-marks-for-a-subject](https://cepdnaclk.github.io/maintenance/#how-to-update-marks-for-a-subject)

 **(2)** Contact gihanjayatilaka[at]eng[dot]pdn[dot]ac[dot]lk and ask him to create the subject or complete this documentation.